 Saxophone & Clarinet

-My students call me Betsy and I'm available on Wednesdays.
+My students call me Betsy and you may view my availability on Wednesdays here.

 Elizabeth Thorpe, woodwind specialist and performer, received a Bachelor of Music degree in Music Education from the University of New Hampshire and a Master of Music degree in Music Performance, focusing on the clarinet from the University of Lowell.